 - Develop and expand community and/or influencer outreach efforts.

 - Design, create and manage promotions and social ad campaigns, being sure to integrate with company’s overall marketing campaign plan and channels.
+This can equate to the Social Media Manager coordinating with various vendors when outsourcing Facebook Ads (for example).

 - Create and manage an online review funnel for building online reviews and reputation.
 Monitor online reviews and respond to each review timely and with care.